Pressure regulator: Mining industry

-Natural Gas Industry
+Natural gas industry

-Pressure regulators are used extensively within the natural gas industry.
-Natural gas is compressed to high pressures in order to be distributed throughout the country through large transmission pipelines.
-The transmission pressure can be over 1000 psi and must be reduced through various stages to a usable pressure for industrial, commercial, and residential applications.
-There are three main pressure reduction locations in this distribution system.
-The first reduction is located at the city gate, whereas the transmission pressure is dropped to a distribution pressure to feed throughout the city.
-This is also the location where the odorless natural gas is odorized with mercaptan.
-The distribution pressure is further reduced at a district regulator station, located at various points in the city, to below 60 psig.
-The final cut would occur at the end users location.
-Generally, the end user reduction is taken to low pressures ranging from 0.25 psig to 5 psig.
+Pressure regulators, also known as gas governors, are used extensively in the natural gas supply industry to control pressure.
+Natural gas is compressed to high pressures in order to be transmitted and distributed throughout the country through large transmission pipelines, up to 42-inch or 1.07 m diameter.
+The transmission pressure can be over 1000 psi and must be reduced through several stages to a usable pressure for industrial, commercial, and residential applications.
+A distribution system may comprise three main pressure-reduction locations.
+The first reduction station is located at the outskirts of an urban area, where the pressure is reduced to a distribution pressure to be fed throughout the supply area.
+It is undesirable to locate high-pressure pipelines in urban areas due to the risk of damage and release of high-pressure flammable gas.
+Industrial users may take a supply at this reduced pressure.
+This may be the location where the odorless natural gas is odorized with mercaptan (in the United Kingdom this is done at the high-pressure supply terminal).
+The distribution pressure is further reduced at a district regulator station, located at various points in the supply area, to below 60 psig (4.13 barg).
+The final reduction occurs at the end-users location, see image.
+Generally, the end-user reduction is taken to low pressures ranging from 0.25 to 5 psig (0.01 to 0.34 barg).
 Some industrial applications can require a higher pressure.